The way you move your feet on the basketball court can be the difference between success and a misstep.

 Proper footwork when pivoting can aid in increasing your offensive efficiency.
 It can also help you better protect the basketball and limit turnovers, too.

 To find success on offense, you will want to work on your ball-handling skills in practice.
-The Cross-Walk Drill can help improve your skills in live game situations.
+The Cross-Walk Drill can help improve your skills in game situations.